Colt Automatic Rifle: BRL XM106

-At the request of the United States Marine Corps, WAK Inc. started work on an "Interim SAW" in 1977.
-This was to provide a more solid automatic rifle to replace the practice of the automatic rifleman switching his weapon to full-auto, and to provide this capability until the US Army's SAW trials had been completed.
-The WAK SAW was essentially an M16A1 converted to fire from an open bolt, accompanied by a special buffer, and featuring a specially-made compensator.
-In 1978 the US Army's Ballistic Research Laboratory (BRL) decided to build on the WAK concept to create a contender for the SAW trials, designated XM106.
-The BRL gun differed primarily in having permanently fixed handguards and a special quick-change barrel system.
+The U.S. Military followed the Small Arms Weapons Systems study with the Squad Automatic Weapon (SAW) program starting in the late 1970s.
+One of the four main concepts coming out of this program was the XM106, developed by the U.S. Army’s Ballistic Research Laboratory (BRL) in January 1978.
+The design, an open-bolt, magazine-fed adaption of the M16A1, was developed under the guidance of Timothy Brosseau.The BRL gun differed primarily in having permanently fixed handguards and a special quick-change barrel system.
 The handguards also had an M2 bipod originally for the M14 rifle and a vertical foregrip fashioned from an M16A1 pistol grip.
 Early XM106s also had the front sight moved forward along the barrel to create a longer sight radius for more accurate long range fire, but this was dropped from later versions.
 In the end the Army used the XM106 as a control variable during the competition and instead selected the M249 Squad Automatic Weapon.